RSGInc/SPF_tool/README.md

 - If the implementation is easy to explain, it may be a good idea.
 - Namespaces are one honking great idea – let's do more of those!

+Plus the Django principle to keep it DRY (Don't repeat yourself)!

 ### Installation
 The easiest installation is to clone this repo and create your spa_tool conda environment with this command: